showlab/Adv-GRPO/README.md

 ```

-And if you do not want to generate, we will provide our reference datasets recently.
+And if you do not want to generate, you can use our generated images: [🤗QWen_PickScore](https://huggingface.co/datasets/benzweijia/QWen_Image_PickScore/resolve/main/images.tar?download=true)

 <!-- [🤗Reference Dataset](https://huggingface.co/datasets/benzweijia/QWen_Image_PickScore) | -->